emiacerbi/social-media-dashboard/README.md

 ### What I learned

-In this project I learned one method to siwtch between light and dark themes.
+In this project I learned one method to switch between light and dark themes.
 In my case, I changed the reference to the CSS file with the following logic:

 ```JS
 checkBox[0].checked = false // This sets the switch on dark mode by default